IF YOU RECEIVE AN EVICTION NOTICE

 THINGS TO KNOW ABOUT EVICTION

-• Failure to pay rent (Remember: never pay rent in cash.
-Buy a money order or pay with a check or online.
-Receipts and electronic records are your only proof in court)
+• Failure to pay rent.
+However, in the City of Los Angeles, you cannot be evicted for owing less than one month of Fair Market Rent (FMR) for your unit.
+To check what FMR is in your area, click here.
+Remember: never pay rent in cash.
+Buy a money order, or pay with a check or online.
+Receipts and electronic records are your only proof in court.

 • Failure to fix or address a violation of your rental agreement